 Condemned the violence of governments in the middle east, many of whom dealt violently with protesters

-Tunisia begins the crisis after a street vendor, Mohammed Bouazizi, set himself on fire protesting against local police who humiliated him.
+Tunisia sparks the Arab Spring after a street vendor, Mohammed Bouazizi, set himself on fire protesting against local police who humiliated him.

 Tunisian President, Ben Ali, resigns and flees to Saudi Arabia.

 Egyptians demand resignation of President Hosni Mubarak.

 Protestors in Yemen also demand for the resignation of the president citing poor leadership